Helios Technologies (NASDAQ:HLIO) Price Target Increased to $89.00 by Analysts at Robert W. Baird

-Helios Technologies (NASDAQ:HLIO) had its price target lifted by stock analysts at Robert W. Baird from $84.00 to $89.00 in a report issued on Tuesday, The Fly reports.
-The brokerage presently has an “outperform” rating on the stock.
-Robert W. Baird’s target price would indicate a potential upside of 17.14% from the stock’s previous close.
+Helios Technologies (NASDAQ:HLIO) had its price objective hoisted by Robert W. Baird from $84.00 to $89.00 in a report issued on Tuesday morning, The Fly reports.
+Robert W. Baird currently has an outperform rating on the stock.

-Several other research analysts also recently issued reports on the stock.
-Morgan Stanley raised their price objective on shares of Helios Technologies from $50.00 to $76.00 and gave the stock an “equal weight” rating in a research report on Tuesday, March 9th.
-Zacks Investment Research downgraded shares of Helios Technologies from a “buy” rating to a “sell” rating in a research report on Tuesday, May 4th.
+A number of other equities research analysts have also recently commented on the company.
+Zacks Investment Research cut Helios Technologies from a buy rating to a sell rating in a report on Tuesday, May 4th.
+Morgan Stanley lifted their target price on Helios Technologies from $50.00 to $76.00 and gave the stock an equal weight rating in a report on Tuesday, March 9th.

 Helios Technologies, Inc, together with its subsidiaries, develops, manufactures, and sells solutions for the hydraulics and electronics markets in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company operates in two segments, Hydraulics and Electronics.
 The Hydraulics segment offers cartridge valve technology products to control rates and direction of fluid flow, and to regulate and control pressures for industrial and mobile applications; quick release hydraulic coupling solutions for the agriculture, construction equipment, and industrial markets; and hydraulic system design that provides engineered solutions for machine users, manufacturers, or designers.